Daddy Cool (Boney M. song): Cover versions and sports usage

 Placebo included a cover version in their 2003 album Covers.
 The song was covered by Latvian trio Melo-M featuring vocals by original Boney M. singer Maizie Williams on their 2007 album Singalongs.
 "Daddy Cool" was used in an advert for Vauxhall, promoting their Zafira GSi, as well as in a Venmo ad in 2024.
 The song was sampled by Korean hip hop band DJ Doc for their 2000 single "Run to You".

 Raghav Sachar recreated the song for the 2009 Hindi film of the same name as its title theme.

-The song is sung by Sheffield Wednesday supporters in adulation for their manager Danny Röhl.
+The song is sung by Rangers supporters (and previously Sheffield Wednesday supporters) in adulation for their manager Danny Röhl.
 In place of the lyric 'Daddy, Daddy Cool' the supporters passionately sing "Danny, Danny Röhl'.
-Danny Röhl has spoken of his| thankfulness and confirmed that the first time he heard it sung that it gave him goosebumps.
+Danny Röhl has spoken of his thankfulness and confirmed that the first time he heard it sung that it gave him goosebumps.

-WWE fans have also taken to chanting wrestler names in tune to the chorus after chants were heard during a European tour in early 2025; chants of "Cody, Cody Rhodes", "Dirty, Dirty Dom", and "Roman, Roman Reigns" are frequently heard at WWE events.